SOUTH NORTH NEXUS

 Board Member

-Verónica has more than 20 years of experience in international development, specializing in project
+Verónica Alvarado has more than 20 years of

-formulation, monitoring, evaluation, and integrated project management...
+evaluation, and integrated project

 Read more

-biodiversity, ecosystem management, capacity building, food security and gender mainstreaming in
+Veronica has extensive experience in holistic management, incorporating climate change, biodiversity, ecosystem management, capacity building, food security and gender mainstreaming in

-project design and implementation Verónica currently works for the United Nations World Food
+project design and implementation Verónica currently works for the United Nations World Food Programme in Peru.
+Her previous experience includes working for the United Nations Development

 Programme and the Humanist Institute for Development Cooperation in Ecuador.
-Verónica holds a
+Verónica holds a bachelor's degree in business administration, with specialized studies in program management.

 Picture